tlaughlan/commissionator/README.md

  ### Testing the application

  To run the unit tests, simply execute the test phase of Maven's build lifecycle, `mvn test`.
+If you wish to trigger Jacoco's test coverage reporting then run `mvn verify` or some later build lifecycle phase.
 Jacoco will produce a coverage report at `/target/site/jacoco/index.html` which can be used to view the project's line coverage.
 It should look something like this:

  ![line_coverage_report](https://github.com/tlaughlan/commissionator/blob/master/src/main/resources/line_coverage_report.PNG)

  Jacoco has been configured to maintain the project's line coverage at 95%+.
 If the coverage falls bellow this standard the build will fail.
+Note that the `com.tlaughlan.commissionator.constants` package and the `com/tlaughlan/commissionator/CommissionatorApplication.java` file have been excluded from the test coverage checks since their functionality is minimal and need not be unit tested.